saulpierotti/markdown_notebook/ADS.md

 	* The total time spent in UNION operations is thus $O(n \log n)$
 	* Each MAKE-SET and FIND-SET operation takes $O(1)$ time, and $O(m)$ of them are performed
 	* Thus the total time for the entire sequence is $O(m+n\log n)$
-* The amortized cost (average cost per operation) with a linked-list representation of disjoint sets is thus
+* The amortized cost (average cost per operation) with a linked-list representation of disjoint-sets is thus
 $$\frac{O(m+n \log n)}{m} = O\left(\frac{n \log n}{m}\right)$$
-* Instead of linked lists, we can use a disjoint set forest representation
+* Instead of linked lists, we can use a disjoint-set forest representation
-	* In this case each disjoint set is represented by a rooted tree
+	* In this case each disjoint-set is represented by a rooted tree
 	* Each node in each tree contains an element $x$ and a pointer to its parent node $x.p$
 	* The representative of a set is the root of the corresponding tree
 	* The parent pointer of the root of each tree points to itself